 The pecan did not do well further north.
 Thomas Jefferson planted some 200 pecan trees in Monticello; none survive.
 Where nuts were wanted, European walnut varieties proved more popular and versatile, so the pecan was left to do what it had always done, thrive in its wild state along river bottoms, mainly in what is today Texas.
 Notes McWilliams, "unlike any other fruit-bearing tree in the age of cultivation, the pecan managed to evade the cultivating hand of man for centuries after humans began exploiting it for food."

-In the 19th century, as ranching and cash crops such as cotton, corn and wheat spread across the South and Midwest, many pecan trees disappeared; nonetheless, a large number of groves survived, especially in Texas, because they clung to riverbanks and bottoms, and proved able to survive flood that other crops could not.
+In the 19th century, as ranching and cash crops such as cotton, corn and wheat spread across the South and Midwest, many pecan trees disappeared; nonetheless, a large number of groves survived, especially in Texas, because they clung to riverbanks and bottoms, and proved able to survive floods that other crops could not.